 Be sure to put the decimal point in the right place so that each measurement is in metres.

-For example if your lawn is 98cm x 124cm (tiny I know but it’s only for an example
+For example, if your lawn is 98cm x 124cm (tiny I know, but it’s only an example).

 98cm = 0.98 metres.